axemonkey/blog.clivemurray.com/src/posts/2016/clives-album-of-the-year-1994.md

 ## Turkey of the Year

 I don't really have a Turkey nomination for 1994, so much of it was just purely mediocre that very little stands out for good or for bad.
-But seeing as this was the year that spawned the following utter pile of shit, I'm picking…
+But seeing as this was the year that spawned the following utter pile of arse, I'm picking…

 ### [Oasis](https://en.wikipedia.org/wiki/Oasis_(band)) - [Definitely Maybe](https://www.amazon.co.uk/Definitely-Maybe-Oasis/dp/B00KB979G8/)

-For fuck's sake, no.
+For f\*\*\*'s sake, no.